Hepatic Tumors, Benign tumors, Hepatocellular tumors, Mesenchymal tumors, Biliary & cystic lesions

 • Pressure manifestation on nearby structures such as biliary radicles and vascular structures.

 • Rt.
-Hypochondrial pain due to space-occupying lesions which stretch on the capsule.
+Hypochondrial pain due to space-occupying lesions that stretch on the capsule.

-• Diffuse abdominal pain with intraperitoneal hemorrhage if the tumor rupture.
+• Diffuse abdominal pain with intraperitoneal hemorrhage if the tumor ruptures.

 • Malignant transformation in up to 8% of all patients & up to 40-50% of men.